 - (a) a core participant, other than a core participant referred to in rule 7; or - (b) any other person required or permitted to give evidence or produce documents during the course of the inquiry, has appointed a qualified lawyer to act on that person's behalf, the chairman must designate that lawyer as that person's recognised legal representative in respect of the inquiry proceedings. - 7.-(1) This rule applies where there are two or more core participants, each of whom seeks to be legally represented, and the chairman considers that- - (a) their interests in the outcome of the inquiry are similar; - (b) the facts they are likely to rely on in the course of the inquiry are similar; and - (c) it is fair and proper for them to be jointly represented. - (2) The chairman must direct that those core participants shall be represented by a single recognised legal representative, and the chairman may designate a qualified lawyer for that purpose. - (3) Subject to paragraph (4), any designation must be agreed by the core participants in question. - (4) If no agreement on a designation is forthcoming within a reasonable period, the chairman may designate an appropriate lawyer who, in his opinion, has sufficient knowledge and experience to act in this capacity. - 9.
-I am satisfied that NHS-NSS has appointed Morag Shepherd and Robbie Wightman of NHS-NSS as its qualified lawyers in relation to this Module.
-Rule 6(1) only permits one qualified lawyer to be recognised as a core participant's legal representatives and I therefore designate Morag Shepard as the Applicant's recognised legal representative in accordance with Rule 6(1).
-Ms Shepherd may appoint a team to assist her that includes Mr Wightman.

-10. Directions will be given in relation to applications for an award under section 40(1)(b) of the Inquiries Act 2005 of expenses to be incurred in respect of legal representation, at the forthcoming preliminary hearing.
+I am satisfied that the UKHSA has appointed Katrina McCrory of Mills and Reeve as its qualified lawyer in relation to this Module.
+I, therefore, designate Katrina McCrory as the Applicant's recognised legal representative in accordance with Rule 6(1). - 10.
+Directions will be given in relation to applications for an award under section 40(1)(b) of the Inquiries Act 2005 of expenses to be incurred in respect of legal representation, at the forthcoming preliminary hearing.
 I will determine any such applications in accordance with the provisions of section 40 of the Inquiries Act 2005, the Inquiry Rules 2006, the Prime Minister's determination under section 40(4) and the Inquiry Costs Protocol.